Forcepoint/fp-pta-ansible-backup-local/README.md

 * backup_local_month: The month of the year to run the job.
 Defaults to "*", or every month of the year.
 * backup_local_weekday: The day of the week to run the job.
 Defaults to "1-5", or Monday through Friday.
 * backup_local_retention_number: The number of backups to retain.
 0 means infinite (no cleanup).
 Defaults to 10.
-* backup_local_what_if: Logs the operations, but does not actually perform the proscribed tasks.
+* backup_local_what_if: Logs the operations, but does not actually perform the prescribed tasks.
   Defaults to 'no'.
 Useful if you want to double-check what the script will actually do.

 ## Dependencies